Dec 09, 2021

 Overall, a Mediterranean diet pattern has been shown to improve inflammation and would likely improve fatigue in cancer patients.
 Not only this, but there are a host of other beneficial health effects as well such as improved heart health and potential weight loss if needed.
 Consider adopting this eating style, as it may be beneficial to you in more ways than one.

 Wondering how to implement some of these nutritional changes to improve your fatigue?
 Reach out to the Registered Dietitians at OncoPower, they are happy to connect with you.
-OncoPower gives you direct access to oncologists and other providers, right in your pocket.
+OncoPower gives you direct access to a range of cancer support services, right in your pocket.